lchacon2222/LeoExamplesOfSeleniumTests/README.md

-# seleniumtests Leo Example
+# Leo - Examples Of Selenium Tests Using Java
-seleniumtests Leo Example
+Leo - Examples Of Selenium Tests Using Java

 Selenium Tests:
 This repository contains Selenium tests for the following 2 web sites: